Convergence of gradient-based block coordinate descent algorithms for non-orthogonal joint approximate diagonalization of matrices: Abstract

 \section{Abstract}

-In this paper, we propose a gradient based block coordinate descent (BCD-G) framework to solve the joint approximate diagonalization of matrices defined on the product of the complex Stiefel manifold and the special linear group.
-Instead of the cyclic fashion, we choose the block for optimization in a way based on the Riemannian gradient.
+In this paper, we propose a gradient-based block coordinate descent (BCD-G) framework to solve the joint approximate diagonalization of matrices defined on the product of the complex Stiefel manifold and the special linear group.
+Instead of the cyclic fashion, we choose a block optimization based on the Riemannian gradient.
 To update the first block variable in the complex Stiefel manifold, we use the well-known line search descent method.
-To update the second block variable in the special linear group, based on four different kinds of elementary rotations, we construct two classes: Jacobi-GLU and Jacobi-GLQ, and then get two BCD-G algorithms: BCD-GLU and BCD-GLQ.
-We establish the weak convergence and global convergence of these two algorithms using the \L{}ojasiewicz gradient inequality under the assumption that the iterates are bounded.
-In particular, the problem we focus on in this paper includes as special cases the well-known joint approximate diagonalization of Hermitian (or complex symmetric) matrices by invertible transformations in blind source separation, and our algorithms specialize as the gradient based Jacobi-type algorithms.
-All the algorithms and convergence results in this paper also apply to the real case.
+To update the second block variable in the special linear group, based on four kinds of different elementary transformations, we construct three classes: GLU, GQU and GU, and then get three BCD-G algorithms: BCD-GLU, BCD-GQU and BCD-GU.
+We establish the global and weak convergence of these three algorithms using the \L{}ojasiewicz gradient inequality under the assumption that the iterates are bounded.
+We also propose a gradient-based Jacobi-type framework to solve the joint approximate diagonalization of matrices defined on the special linear group.
+As in the BCD-G case, using the GLU and GQU classes of elementary transformations, we focus on the Jacobi-GLU and Jacobi-GQU algorithms and establish their global and weak convergence.
+All the algorithms and convergence results described in this paper also apply to the real case.